 The calculation criteria for the fine referred to in paragraph (iv)(b) will be established and published by circular letter.
-However, the amount of the fine might be set according to the amount of the nonadherent operating balance level (that is, of the negative operating balance level) and progressively with each repeated violation in the course of the previous twelve (12)-month period.
+However, the amount of the fine might be set according to the amount of the

 In cases of repeated and unjustified nonadherent operating balance levels, the clearinghouse may, at its own discretion, require of the full trading participant, or settlement participant, and/or of the corresponding clearing member the maintenance of additional collateral with the clearinghouse, within the time frame established by B3, at an amount sufficient to reduce the possibility of future nonadherent operating balance levels.